Before we get started...

 If you want to use custom objects instead of the objects that were suggested above, you need to make sure that you have 2 objects (to store Event and Registration info) and 1 junction object (to store Event registration info).
 Please refer to this salesforce doc to create a junction object.

-Exporting registrations from Hopin to a Salesforce object
+Exporting and Importing registrations between Hopin and a Salesforce object

 Find below what you'll need to do to enable this workflow.